TheThingsNetwork/docs/_content/network/migrate.md

     1. On staging, go to the migrated device.
     2. Scroll down to the bottom and click the red **Delete device** button.

+> Important: After migrating OTAA devices with the same **App EUI**, activations in staging should be disabled.
+This requires your **App EUI** to be blacklisted in staging.
+To request a blacklist, please file a request through The Things Network's Slack **#support** channel.
+[Request a Slack invite for your account](https://account.thethingsnetwork.org)

 ### Devices registered for ABP

 If you had your device registered for ABP, follow these additional steps: